rpires71/milestone2/README.md

 As the site owner, I want users to be accurately directed to trusted partner platforms (Booking.com, Google Flights, Expedia, and GetYourGuide) for bookings after entering the number of travellers, travel dates, and selected city.

 **Description**
 This page will enable users to enter group size, travel dates, and destination details, serving as the gateway for trip planning.
 The type of booking users wish to make (accommodation, flights, full packages, or activities) can be selected upon submission.
-Based on the user’s search query, which is transmitted through predefined URLs or parameters, each button will open the corresponding external website.
+Based on the user's search query, which is transmitted through predefined URLs or parameters, each button will open the corresponding external website.
 Between the main website and external travel providers, a seamless user flow and effective integration is demonstrated.

 **Acceptance Criteria**

-- [ ] Destination (city), check-in, and check-out dates are included within the form.
+- [X] Destination (city), check-in, and check-out dates are included within the form.
-- [ ] A dropdown list or numeric input is provided in the form to specify the number of travellers.
+- [X] A dropdown list or numeric input is provided in the form to specify the number of travellers.
-- [ ] Action buttons for Search Hotels, Search Flights, Complete Packages, and Book Activities are available.
+- [X] Action buttons for Search Hotels, Search Flights, Complete Packages, and Book Activities are available.
-- [ ] Each button redirects correctly to the relevant external site (Booking.com, Google Flights, Expedia, GetYourGuide).
+- [X] Each button redirects correctly to the relevant external site (Booking.com, Google Flights, Expedia, GetYourGuide).
-- [ ] Destination, travel dates, and number of travellers are validated before proceeding.
+- [X] Destination, travel dates, and number of travellers are validated before proceeding.
-- [ ] The layout remains responsive and fully functional across desktop, laptop, tablet, and mobile devices.
+- [X] The layout remains responsive and fully functional across desktop, laptop, tablet, and mobile devices.
-- [ ] Other internal pages are visible and accessible through the site’s navigational links.
+- [X] Other internal pages are visible and accessible through the site's navigational links.
-- [ ] Visual design is consistent with rest of the site.
+- [X] Visual design is consistent with rest of the site.

 **Tasks**

-- [ ] Design and develop a responsive form including destination, dates, and number of travellers.
+- [X] Design and develop a responsive form including destination, dates, and number of travellers.
-- [ ] Configure redirected URLs for each platform using the appropriate parameters.
+- [X] Configure redirected URLs for each platform using the appropriate parameters.
-- [ ] Implement clear error messages and input validation.
+- [X] Implement clear error messages and input validation.
-- [ ] Choose appropriate layout.
+- [X] Choose appropriate layout.
-- [ ] Add alt text and ARIA labels to ensure accessibility.
+- [X] Add alt text and ARIA labels to ensure accessibility.
-- [ ] Add internal menu links to other pages.
+- [X] Add internal menu links to other pages.
-- [ ] Style the form and buttons consistently in accordance with the site’s design system.
+- [X] Style the form and buttons consistently in accordance with the site's design system.
-- [ ] Test responsiveness and redirection functionality across multiple devices.
+- [X] Test responsiveness and redirection functionality across multiple devices.

 ### 2. Travellers and Holiday Planners

 **User Goal**
-As a traveller planning a holiday, to conveniently organise my trip with the site’s trusted partners, I should enter my travel dates and destination, and select from the available booking options (accommodation, flights, packages, or activities).
+As a traveller planning a holiday, to conveniently organise my trip with the site's trusted partners, I should enter my travel dates and destination, and select from the available booking options (accommodation, flights, packages, or activities).

 **Description**
 For essential bookings, a single interface is provided, allowing the page to simplify the travel planning process.
 By accessing reputable travel providers to finalise their arrangements, travellers can input their group size, travel dates, and chosen city.
 The tone should convey trustworthiness, support, and simplicity.

 **Acceptance Criteria**

-- [ ] The user can type in a destination or city using the form.
+- [X] The user can type in a destination or city using the form.
-- [ ] In addition to manual entry, date pickers are provided for easy selection of check-in and check-out dates.
+- [X] In addition to manual entry, date pickers are provided for easy selection of check-in and check-out dates.
-- [ ] A dropdown list allows users to select the number of travellers.
+- [X] A dropdown list allows users to select the number of travellers.
-- [ ] Four clear call-to-action buttons are available: Hotels, Flights, Packages, and Activities.
+- [X] Four clear call-to-action buttons are available: Hotels, Flights, Packages, and Activities.
-- [ ] Includes access to other pages and sections.
+- [X] Includes access to other pages and sections.
-- [ ] Action buttons redirect users to the corresponding external partner websites.
+- [X] Action buttons redirect users to the corresponding external partner websites.
-- [ ] Validation messages are displayed when required fields are incomplete.
+- [X] Validation messages are displayed when required fields are incomplete.
-- [ ] The layout and buttons are mobile-friendly, intuitive, and clearly presented.
+- [X] The layout and buttons are mobile-friendly, intuitive, and clearly presented.
-- [ ] Layout is responsive and suitable for all screen sizes.
+- [X] Layout is responsive and suitable for all screen sizes.
-- [ ] Visual design is consistent with rest of the site.
+- [X] Visual design is consistent with rest of the site.

 **Tasks**

-- [ ] Placeholder examples (e.g. “Lisbon, Portugal”) should be created inside the form fields.
+- [X] Placeholder examples (e.g. “Lisbon, Portugal”) should be created inside the form fields.
-- [ ] All browser compatibility with the integrated date pickers should be ensured.
+- [X] All browser compatibility with the integrated date pickers should be ensured.
-- [ ] External sites should be accessed through the appropriate search URLs from the link action buttons.
+- [X] External sites should be accessed through the appropriate search URLs from the link action buttons.
-- [ ] From desktop, laptop, tablet, and mobile devices, navigation and redirection should be tested.
+- [X] From desktop, laptop, tablet, and mobile devices, navigation and redirection should be tested.
-- [ ] Add internal menu links to other pages.
+- [X] Add internal menu links to other pages.

 ### 3. Travel Enthusiasts and Explorers